Dennis Orcollo: Career

 In 2020, Orcollo recorded a 120–119 victory against Shane Van Boening to be crowned The Money Game King in a three-day one-on-one 9-ball tournament held at Bill's Bar and Billiards in Oklahoma City.

+In 2021, Orcollo defeated Shane Van Boening again, this time by a score of 120–115 in their race to a 120 nine-ball rematch.

+In their early match on day 1, Orcollo runs an incredible 11 straight racks in a row.
+The only other pool player to ever have run 11 consecutive racks in history was Earl Strickland.

+In 2022, Orcollo was the fourth Filipino pool player to be inducted into the BCA Hall of fame, joining fellow countrymen Efren Reyes, Francisco Bustamante, and Jose Parica.
+He was the clear choice of voters in the Greatest Players category and have earned induction into the sport’s most prestigious club.

+Deportation

 Orcollo was deported from the United States in January 2022 reportedly due to overstaying in the country.
 He is barred from going back to the United States for five years, consequentially making him unable to compete in US tournaments.